jbryer/bryer_org/content/home/about.md

   year = 2009

 [[education.courses]]
-  course = "B.S.. in Mathematics"
+  course = "B.S. in Mathematics"
   institution = "The College of Saint Rose" year = 1999